 The sublingual method of consuming CBD relies on the mucus membrane beneath the tongue that houses a circuit of micro-capillaries, where it can enter directly into the bloodstream.

 Taking pure CBD oil and holding it beneath your tongue for 30-90 seconds allows the CBD drops to avoid the first-pass metabolism and digestive enzymes altogether.
 Since not all the liquid will get absorbed under your tongue, you'll swallow the rest.
 Understanding the benefits of CBD spray and CBD tinctures involves considering their shared advantages when administered sublingually.
-This method optimizes the direct absorption of CBD into the bloodstream, potentially enhancing the overall efficiency and promptness of the desired effects.
+This method of taking CBD oil optimizes the direct absorption of CBD into the bloodstream, potentially enhancing the overall efficiency and promptness of the desired effects.

 Inhaled CBD Bioavailability: Vapes And Smokeables